scicloj/metamorph.ml/README.md

             :scicloj.metamorph.ml/target-ds (cf/target (:metamorph/data ctx))))
    (ml-mm/model {:model-type :smile.classification/random-forest})))

-;;  the simplest split, produce a seq of one split into train/test (def  train-split-seq (split/split ds :holdout))
+;;  the simplest split, produces a seq of one, a single split into train/test (def  train-split-seq (split/split ds :holdout))

-;; only one pipe-fn in the seq
+;; we have only one pipe-fn
 (def  pipe-fn-seq [pipe-fn])

 (def  evaluations